Thanusha-24/DECISION-TREE-IMPLEMENTATION/README.md

 DOMAIN: MACHINE LEARNING

-DURATION: 6 WEEEKS
+DURATION: 6 WEEKS

 MENTOR: NEELA SANTOSH

-📝 Task Overview
+📝 Task Overview:

 This repository contains my implementation for Task 1 of the internship, which focuses on building, training, and visualizing a Decision Tree Classifier using the Scikit-learn library in Python.
 The objective of this task is to gain practical experience with one of the most interpretable and foundational machine learning algorithms—Decision Trees—and apply it to a classification problem.

 A decision tree is a tree-like model of decisions and their possible consequences.
 It splits the dataset based on feature values and creates a structure that mimics human decision-making.
 This model is particularly useful due to its clarity and simplicity in understanding how predictions are made.